Updated: a day ago

 And this concludes our post about beginner equipment for amateur astrophotographers!
 Let us know in the comments below if there is anything you'd like us to add to the list, or if you have any questions!

-We might make a similar post about Advanced Astrophotography gear in the future, where we may talk about cooled astrophotography cameras, filter wheels, and some advanced accessories.
+We also have a similar but shorter post about Advanced Astrophotography gear, where we talk about cooled astrophotography cameras, filter wheels, and some advanced accessories.